aurony/software-company-bangladesh/README.md

   <li><b>XERP G Series</b>: <a href='https://extreme.com.bd/Software/garments-management-mrp'>MRP Software for Garments & Textiles Industries</a> in bangladesh</li>
   <li><b>XERP P Series</b>: Industrial <a href='https://extreme.com.bd/Software/plastic-industry-erp-software'>ERP Software for plastic manufacturing Companies</a></li>
   <li><b>XERP F Series</b>: <a href='https://extreme.com.bd/Software/flour-industry-erp-software'>ERP Software for Flour Mills</a></li>
-  <li><b>XERP M Series</b>: Best <a href='http://xerpsoftware.com>ERP software in Bangladesh</a> for any production orients companies having Inventory & Accounting system.</li>
+  <li><b>XERP M Series</b>: Best <a href='http://xerpsoftware.com'>ERP software in Bangladesh</a> for any production orients companies having Inventory & Accounting system.</li>
 </ul>

-Accounting Software delineates a kind of use Software that records and systems Accounting trades inside helpful modules, for instance, loan boss liabilities, cash due, back, and trial conform.
-It functions as an Accounting information System.
-Accounting Software is a kind of PC Software utilized by Accounting experts to oversee accounts and perform Accounting operations.
+To submit an enquiry abour your requirements on ERP Software or checking demo of our ERP software, you can send us an email at: xservice.team@gmail.com